itscomputers/itscomputers.github.io/_sections/01_03_greatest_common_divisor.md

 $$ 14 \mid 42. $$

 The series of equalities shows that $$ \gcd(154, 56) = 14 $$ without
 explicitly computing any divisors.

-Repeated use of the division algorithm to compute the greatest common divisor is called the **Euclidean algorithm**.
-The last nonzero remainder is the gcd of the original pair of integers.
+In the Euclidean algorithm, the last nonzero remainder is the gcd of the original two integers.

 Here is another formulation of the Euclidean algorithm.